Combining the best bits of games and geocaching, Pokémon Go is taking the world outside

-Unless you've been living under a rock, you have probably heard of Pokemon Go, the latest release from Nintendo.
+Unless you've been living under a rock, you have probably heard of Pokemon Go.

 We don't normally cover games on #GetOutside, but we are going to make an exception for this one - because it uses augmented reality (AR) to encourage players to get out and explore the real world.

 It builds on the long-running franchise of games, TV and toys about capturing and battling mythical animals - Pokémon.
 A big part of it is trying to collect all the rarest Pokémon - it's catchphrase is 'Gotta catch them all'.

 The latest iteration puts all the Pokémon on to a real world map.
 To capture them you have to physically get to the location on the map and search the area until they appear and can be captured.
 You will also need to look for Pokéstops - places where you can find items and Gyms, where you can pit your captured Pokémon against other players in a short battle.

 The great thing about this form of augmented reality game is that it rewards walking or cycling as it's often the easiest way to go between Pokémon hiding spots, Gyms and Pokéstops.
 Many of the stops are clustered around parks and other green spaces, so it's a great way to get kids (or adults!) out and active.